wudifeixue/myNotes/README.md

-# Useful things
+# Things I find very useful
-####I will put down all the useful things here that can improve one's efficency greatly.
+This is my personal notes or memo folder where I would record all the useful things I find that makes life easier.
+I plan to put all my guides here too since writing markdown is a lot more easier than write HTML or even write a word document.